Computing, Level 3

 - 29 Jun 2018

-The Pearson BTEC Level 3 National Extended Diploma in Computing is a two-year programme which is equivalent to three A-Levels.
-It is designed to offer you an in-depth experience of computing topics that will enhance your progression to higher education in computing-related disciplines or employment in this sector.
+The Pearson BTEC Level 3 National Extended Diploma in IT (Software Development) is a two-year programme which is equivalent to three A-Levels.
+It is aimed at people wanting to study IT at an advanced level.

 This course usually takes place over 3 days per week for two years.
 The two-year course is worth up to 168 UCAS points (Triple Distinction*) or 144 UCAS points (Triple Distinction).
 UCAS have recently changed the UCAS Tariff from September 2017 so they could include more qualifications.
 The new Tariff points are lower than the original Tariff points but the value remains the same, as universities will just use lower Tariff numbers in their entry requirements than in previous years.